cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

 - Finally, our scripts will:
   - Install npm dependencies
   - Start the project web server (`npm start:ci`)
-  - Run the Cypress tests within our GitHub repository within Electron
+  - Run the Cypress tests within our GitHub/Bitbucket repository within Electron

 # Testing in Chrome and Firefox with Cypress Docker Images